coderefinery/git-intro/content/commits.md

 ### (5) Compare the branches

 Comparing changes is an important thing we need to do.
-When using the Github view only, this may not be so common, but we'll show it so that it makes sense later on.
+When using the GitHub view only, this may not be so common, but we'll show it so that it makes sense later on.

 :::::{tabs}